Thomas Pesquet: Vast PAM-6

-Awards and honors
+Recognition and honours

+Pesquet is a member of the French Aeronautics and Astronautics Association (3AF), and of the American Institute of Aeronautics and Astronautics (AIAA).

 On 12 April 2021, Thomas Pesquet was nominated Goodwill Ambassador for the Food and Agriculture Organization of the United Nations.

 At the closing ceremony of the 2020 Summer Olympics, during the "handoff" portion introducing Paris as the host of the 2024 Summer Olympics, Pesquet performed the closing bars of the French national anthem La Marseillaise on a saxophone while aboard the International Space Station.

 In 2020 he was also selected as a Karman Fellow for his work done in space exploration.

-Artistic career
+Other activities

-Wanting to transmit his passion for space, he wrote an autobiography "Ma vie sans gravité" (My life without gravity, gravity and seriousness being the same word in french).
+Wanting to transmit his passion for space, he wrote an autobiography Ma vie sans gravité ("My life without gravity", gravity and seriousness being the same word in French).

 He also portrayed himself in the films Proxima (2019) and Hawa (2022).

+Personal life

+Pesquet speaks French, English, Spanish, Chinese, German, and Russian.

+Pesquet is a black belt in judo, and lists basketball, jogging, swimming and squash as his favourite sports.
+He is an outdoor and adventure activities enthusiast, and enjoys mountain biking, kite surfing, sailing, skiing and mountaineering.
+He also has extensive experience with, and holds advanced licenses in, both scuba diving and parachuting.
+His other interests include travelling, playing the saxophone, and reading.
+He is a supporter of the French football team, as well as the French rugby team and the Stade Toulousain.